 OUR PROGRAM: The Sweet Potato Project provides a unique, disciplined and cultural approach to motivating and educating “at-risk” youth on the benefits of entrepreneurship in low-income, disadvantaged communities.
 The project is based on the theory that poverty, unemployment, and lack of economic opportunities fuel illegal drug activity, disproportionate minority high school dropout rates and the incarceration of (mostly) minority youth in juvenile and, eventually, adult correctional facilities.

 Below is a summary of our nine-week summer program:

-Goals: Set tone; farming and neighborhood dynamics; urban planting and community ownership; youth interaction; Assess knowledge & strengths.
+Goals: Set tone; farming and neighborhood dynamics; urban farming and community ownership; youth interaction; Assess student’s knowledge and strengths.

 Goals: Introduce youth to formal communication platforms; Introduce to varying economic factors in upper, middle and low-income areas; Focus on personal and professional communication.

 Goals: Identify ways to deescalate conflicts; Use Conflict education to get to unity and team inter-dependence; Encourage youth to see global and local roots of violence; Encourage self-responsibility in deescalating conflicts.